Hidalgo County Adult Detention Facility

 Visitation

-• Visitors must be on the inmate's approved visitation list before visiting.
+• You must be on the inmate's approved visitation list before visiting Hidalgo County Adult Detention Facility.

-• To be added to an inmate's approved visitors list the inmate must know your full name and date of birth.
+• To be added to an inmate's approved visitors list the inmate must know your full name and date of birth; staff may verify this at the visit if needed.

 Communication

-• Children in detention can only speak with parents or legal guardians by phone.
+• Children in detention may only speak by phone with their parents or legal guardians.

-• A child may make up to two outgoing phone calls depending on behavior level.
+• A child may make up to two outgoing phone calls depending on their behavior level.

 • Three-way or conference phone calls are not allowed.